 You might know some people that are minimalists or you might be a minimalist yourself, and focus on just what you need.
 On the other hand, you might be a seeker and always looking to expand your opportunities and possibilities.

-Meta-Program #7 – Independent, Cooperative and Proximity Working Styles
+7. Independent, Cooperative and Proximity Working Styles NLP Meta-Program

 By understanding this pattern, you can figure out where your most enjoyable work environments would be.

 “Everyone has his own strategy for work.
 Some people are not happy unless they’re independent.
 They have great difficulty working closely with other people and can’t work well under a great deal of supervision.
 They have to run their own show.

 Others function best as a part of a group.
 We call their strategy a cooperative one.
 They want to share responsibility for any task they take on.
 Still others have a proximity strategy, which is somewhere in between.
 They prefer to work with other people while maintaining a sole responsibility for a task.
 They’re in charge but not alone."

 Robbins provides the following suggestions:

 - All NLP meta-programs are context-and stress-related